sulir/build-study/README.md

 ## Details

-More information can be found in our paper "Large-Scale Dataset of Local Java Software Build Results" (link soon).
+More information can be found in our paper [Large-Scale Dataset of Local Java Software Build Results](https://doi.org/10.3390/data5030086).